Mary I: Religious policy

 Mary by Hans Eworth, 1554.
 She wears a jewelled pendant bearing the Tudor pearl set beneath two diamonds.

 In the month following her accession, Mary issued a proclamation that she would not compel any of her subjects to follow her religion, much like how Mary and her immediate family were allowed to observe Mass privately.
-By the end of September 1553, however, leading Protestant churchmen—including Thomas Cranmer, John Bradford, John Rogers, John Hooper, and Hugh Latimer—were imprisoned.
+By the end of September 1553, however, leading Protestant churchmen – including Thomas Cranmer, John Bradford, John Rogers, John Hooper, and Hugh Latimer – were imprisoned.
 Mary's first Parliament, which assembled in early October, declared her parents' marriage valid and abolished Edward's religious laws.
 Church doctrine was restored to the form it had taken in the 1539 Six Articles of Henry VIII, which (among other things) reaffirmed clerical celibacy.
 Married priests were deprived of their benefices.
+These initial measures taken by Mary's government not only confirmed the worst fears of the most radical Protestants, but also aroused concern among the Henrician conservatives who opposed the return of the Church of England to Roman jurisdiction.
+The fear of the Protestants intensified even further when Mary announced her proposed marriage to Philip of Spain, whose father, Holy Roman Emperor Charles V, was considered the most powerful sovereign in Catholic Europe.

 Mary rejected the break with Rome instituted by her father and the establishment of Protestantism by her brother's regents.
 Philip persuaded Parliament to repeal Henry's religious laws, returning the English church to Roman jurisdiction.
 Reaching an agreement took many months and Mary and Pope Julius III had to make a major concession: the confiscated monastery lands were not returned to the church but remained in the hands of their influential new owners.
-By the end of 1554, the Pope had approved the deal, and the Heresy Acts were revived by Parliament in January of 1555.
+By the end of 1554, the Pope had approved the deal, and the Heresy Acts were revived by Parliament in January 1555.

-Around 800 rich Protestants, including John Foxe, fled into exile.
+About 800 rich Protestants, including John Foxe, fled into exile.
 Those who stayed and persisted in publicly proclaiming their beliefs became targets of heresy laws.
 The first executions occurred over five days in February 1555: John Rogers on 4 February, Laurence Saunders on 8 February, and Rowland Taylor and John Hooper on 9 February.
-Thomas Cranmer, the imprisoned archbishop of Canterbury, was forced to watch Bishops Ridley and Latimer being burned at the stake.
+Thomas Cranmer, the imprisoned archbishop of Canterbury, was forced to watch Bishops Nicholas Ridley and Latimer being burned at the stake.
 He recanted, repudiated Protestant theology, and rejoined the Catholic faith.
 Under the normal process of the law, he should have been absolved as a repentant, but Mary refused to reprieve him.
 On the day of his burning, he dramatically withdrew his recantation.
-In total, 283 were executed, most by burning.
+In total, more than 280 were executed by burning.
 The burnings proved so unpopular that even Alfonso de Castro, one of Philip's own ecclesiastical staff, condemned them and another adviser, Simon Renard, warned him that such "cruel enforcement" could "cause a revolt".
 Mary persevered with the policy, which continued for the rest of her reign and exacerbated anti-Catholic and anti-Spanish feeling among the English people.
 The victims became lauded as martyrs.